r4m/alt2fiat-public/README.md

-Alt Cryptocurrencies to Fiat (EUR/USD) Converter
+ALT cryptos to EUR/USD converter
 ==============

 Tired of doing your own calculations to see the EUR/USD countervalue of your ALT crypto-currencies?
 This app does that for you automatically!